reldrid3/Crop_Yield_Analysis/README.md

 In order to create a map for our dashboard we also added [latitude and longitude data](https://developers.google.com/public-data/docs/canonical/countries_csv)

 ## Questions we Hope to Answer
-- Which country has the best conditions to yield the most crops consistently over time?
+- Which countries produce the most crop yield per crop?
-- Which factors (temperature, nutrients, etc.) are the most important for impacting the highest crop yield?
+- What conditions affected crop yield the most?
-- How can countries maximize their crop yield based on the important factors considered?
+- Using the data, can we accurately predict how much yield counties will produce in the future??

 ## Tools and Technologies
 Python, Pandas, Jupyter Notebooks, Postgresql, SQL, SQLALchemy, sklearn, matplotlib, Leaflet, Mapbox, Tableau, Javascript, html/css